Agent Substrate#

 Step 3: Install kagent with substrate enabled#

-Confirm the OpenAI key is set in this shell before running helm.
-If it's empty, the install will run silently with no kagent-openai Secret and the default agent pods will land in CreateContainerConfigError.
+Confirm the OpenAI key is set in this shell before you run Helm.
+If the key is empty, the install runs silently with no kagent-openai Secret and the default agent pods land in CreateContainerConfigError.

 [[ -n "${OPENAI_API_KEY:-}" ]] && echo "key is set (len=${#OPENAI_API_KEY})" || echo "OPENAI_API_KEY is empty — export it first"